changsubi/GACL/README.md

 - **Wildboar**: "A large brown wild boar with coarse fur, stocky body, and prominent snout standing in forest habitat"
 - **Goral**: "A small gray-brown goral with short curved horns, compact body, and agile stance on rocky terrain"
-- **Deers**: "A graceful deer with slender legs, alert posture, and distinctive antlers or ears in woodland setting"
+- **Deer**: "A graceful deer with slender legs, alert posture, and distinctive antlers or ears in woodland setting"
 - **Other**: "Various small to medium mammals including raccoon dogs, badgers, and birds in natural habitat"

 ## 📊 Training Configuration